Chateau Jasmine and how to handle big dreams

 Stonehenge-ish discovery in Normandie

-Garry had found the stone setting under a pile of farmers' waste.
+Garry had found the stones under a pile of farmers' waste.
 Dug it out until he hit the stone, realizing professionals had to be called, and later donated the whole thing to the region, as it is a UNESCO-protected archeological site.
 What an adventure.

 It is mindset.
 Period.